DeepakPrakashKumar/Motion-planning-on-sphere/README.md

 The paths can be visualized in a html file, which uses functions in the plotting_class.py file.

-The analytical construction of these paths will be provided in an arxiv paper soon!
+The analytical construction of these paths will be provided in the document titled "Generation of Paths for Motion Planning for a Dubins Vehicle on Sphere.pdf"!

 ## Numerical results for the paper